PathologyDataScience/triteia/README.md

   --shm-size=1g \
   --ulimit memlock=-1 \
   --ipc=host \
-  -v $HOME/models:/models \
+  -v $PWD/models:/models \
   nvcr.io/nvidia/tritonserver:24.12-py3 \
   tritonserver --model-repository=/models --model-control-mode=explicit --exit-on-error=false
 ```

-This sets the host path `~/models` as the model repository.
+This sets the path `./models` as the model repository.
 The `--model-control-mode=explicit` argument is required to load and modify models at runtime.

 > **Note:** The options `--ipc`, `--shm-size`, and `--ulimit memlock` are recommended when using shared memory for client/server communication.
 This allows Triton to access host shared memory, increasing the default 64MB limit, and prevents paging of RAM out to disk.
 If running the client in a container then `--ipc` and `--shm-size` should also be used to launch the client container.
 Running the client container with `--network=host` is the simplest option to allow the client and server to communicate using the host network.